cognitedata/power-ops-sdk/cognite/powerops/resync/v1/README.md

    - Refer to `power-ops-sdk/tests/data/demo/v1/resync_configuration.yaml` as an example
 2. data model configuration
    - Contains data type specific configurations
+   - One per subfolder in order to have different configurations per subfolder
-   - Refer to `power-ops-sdk/tests/data/demo/v1/data_model_configuration.yaml` as an example
+   - Refer to `power-ops-sdk/tests/data/demo/v1/fornebu/data_model_configuration.yaml` as an example
 3. data model population
    - Contains configuration of specific instances
-   - Refer to type examples in `power-ops-sdk/tests/data/demo/v1/data_model` as an example
+   - Refer to type examples in `power-ops-sdk/tests/data/demo/v1/fornebu` and `power-ops-sdk/tests/data/demo/v1/shared` as an example
    - Currently recommendation is to only use resync for the below types but these can be expanded
      - market_configuration
      - price_area_information